Mars Reconnaissance Orbiter: Launch and orbital insertion

-On March 30, 2006, MRO began the process of aerobraking, a three-step procedure that cuts in half the fuel needed to achieve a lower, more circular orbit with a shorter period.
+On March 30, 2006, MRO began the process of aerobraking, a three-step procedure that halved the fuel needed to achieve a lower, more circular orbit with a shorter period.
 First, during its first five orbits of the planet (one Earth week), MRO used its thrusters to drop the periapsis of its orbit into aerobraking altitude.
-This altitude depends on the thickness of the atmosphere because Martian atmospheric density changes with its seasons.
 Second, while using its thrusters to make minor corrections to its periapsis altitude, MRO maintained aerobraking altitude for 445 planetary orbits (about five Earth months) to reduce the apoapsis of the orbit to 450 km.
 This was done in such a way so as to not heat the spacecraft too much, but also dip enough into the atmosphere to slow the spacecraft down.
-After the process was complete, MRO used its thrusters to move its periapsis out of the edge of the Martian atmosphere on August 30, 2006.
+Third, after the process was complete, MRO used its thrusters to move its periapsis out of the edge of the atmosphere on August 30, 2006.

-In September 2006, MRO fired its thrusters twice more to fine-tune its final, nearly circular orbit to approximately 250 to 316 km above the Martian surface, with a period of about 112 minutes.
+In September 2006, MRO fired its thrusters twice more to adjust its final, nearly circular orbit to approximately 250 to 316 km above the surface, with a period of about 112 minutes and a polar inclination of around 93°.
 The SHARAD radar antennas were deployed on September 16.
 All of the scientific instruments were tested and most were turned off prior to the solar conjunction that occurred from October 7 to November 6, 2006.
+This was done to prevent charged particles from the Sun from interfering with signals and potentially endangering the spacecraft.
 After the conjunction ended the "primary science phase" began.